An important consideration is how you use the toothbrush A Consultation with Professor Peter G. Robinson

 I use an electric toothbrush once a day before going to sleep.
 I also use a regular soft bristle toothbrush twice a day and floss gently.
 My question is which brush is better and can the regular use of the electric tooth brush cause gum recession?

-hank you for asking this interesting and important question.
+Thank you for asking this interesting and important question.
 Electric toothbrushes have been widely touted.
-In fact in one survey Lemelson-MIT Invention Index Survey conducted in 2003 it was clear that toothbrushes were rated more important than automobiles, personal computers, cell phones and even microwave ovens.
+In fact, in the Lemelson-MIT Invention Index Survey conducted in 2003 it was clear that toothbrushes were rated more important than automobiles, personal computers, cell phones and even microwave ovens.

 The Cochrane Collaboration, an independent nonprofit organization dedicated to providing evidence-based reporting of accurate scientific studies, evaluated randomized studies of toothbrushes.
 The authors of the Cochrane review evaluated over 300 studies.
 They categorized the powered toothbrushes from these studies according to their mode of action.
 The researchers grouped the clinical results from all six toothbrush categories according to trial time: short term (one month through three months) and long term (more than three months).
 The reviews are updated every few years.